Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

 - **Applicants**: Was the guide clear?
 How long did preparation take?
 Was the review feedback useful?
 - **Reviewers**: Was the process workable?
 Were the criteria clear?
 Where did they feel uncertain?

-Refine the Applicant Guide, acceptance criteria, and rubric guidance based on this feedback before public launch.
+Refine the Applicant Guide, acceptance criteria, and checklist guidance based on this feedback before public launch.

 ---